zopefoundation/z3c.contents/src/z3c/contents/README.txt

 Now we start with copy the ``zero`` item from the first page.
 We can do this by using some request variables.
 Let's setup a new request.
 See the feedback we will get as form message:

+Also note that an additional ``Paste`` button will show up, because we should be able to paste objects within the same container they're copied from.

   >>> copyRequest = TestRequest(
   ...     form={'contents-checkBoxColumn-0-selectedItems': ['zero'],